Frequently Asked Questions

 Do I have to pay to participate?

 - No, this event is FREE to the public, but we encourage donations.
 The Lord’s Place's goal is to raise $350,000 to break the cycle of homelessness for men, women, and children.
-The Honorable Ann Brown will match these donations, so your donation will be doubled!
-We encourage sponsorship, team fundraising, and/or individual contributions - combined, these make an impactful difference
+The Honorable Ann Brown will match these donations in honor of Cathy Brown, so your donation will be doubled!
+We encourage sponsorship, team fundraising, and individual contributions - combined, these make a significant impact.

 How can I help if I can’t attend?